LaDoring/PaymentSystemEmulator/README.md

 # PaymentSystemEmulator

-I welcome everyone to use my source code to create own Weather Bot.
+I welcome everyone to use my source code to create own Payment System on GoLang

 There are several things I direct for **all developers** for the moment.